Freedomotic and its plugins send events when anything relevant happens.

 Freedomotic events have a set of standard properties plus a list of properties related to the specific event.

-The following parameters are common to all events and can be intercepted and filtered by any trigger:
+The following properties are common to all events and can be intercepted and filtered by any trigger:

 |date.dayname||eg: Sunday||English name of the day in which the event is throwed|